nawshad/Top-K-Query/README.md

-README

 A simple Java implementation of the WAND top-k retrieval algorithm.
 Here are information regarding the WAND top-k retrieval algorithm.
-An in-depth PowerPoint presentation: https://www.slideshare.net /AndrewZhang44/wand-topk-retrieval and Original paper: "Efficient Query Evaluation Using a Two-Level Retrieval Process" by Andrei Z. Broder
+An in-depth PowerPoint presentation: https://www.slideshare.net/AndrewZhang44/wand-topk-retrieval and Original paper: "Efficient Query Evaluation Using a Two-Level Retrieval Process" by Andrei Z. Broder

 Inside the TopKQuery folder issue the following command:
 java -jar dist/TopKQuery.jar <file name> -k <K> -s<No. of Skips> -c <UB Constant>